-If you are thinking of setting up a company car scheme but don’t know where to start, Nationwide Vehicle Contracts has put together a short guide to explain the different types of company car schemes available and the tax implications involved.
+If you are thinking of setting up a company car scheme but don’t know where to start, car leasing company, Nationwide Vehicle Contracts, has put together a short guide to explain the different types of company car schemes available and the tax implications involved.

-A company car scheme is where a company or business offers its employees the use of a vehicle for personal and business travel.
+A company car scheme is where a company or business offers its employees the use of a vehicle, usually a luxury car lease deal, for personal and business travel.
 Company car schemes remain one of the popular employee benefits here in the UK, with company car fleets responsible for one in every two cars sold.

 For many firms, a company car (or van) scheme is not just advantageous, but necessary, especially in organisations where a means of transport is necessary for the employees to do their job such as a building or repair work, or sales/client meetings.

 Many companies also offer a company car scheme to employees who do not necessarily require a car for work purposes as part of their employee benefits package, presenting it completely as a perk, rather than something that has some direct business use.

 If carefully planned and effectively managed, a company car scheme can help cut your employer national insurance contributions (NICs) and allow you to claim capital allowances that reduce taxable profits, as well as boosting morale among your existing workers and enhancing your strategy for recruiting new employees.